 Parents are encouraged to be a part of their child's education.
-One way of doing that, is to attend parent workshops.
-These classes are designed to help parents with issues ranging from child rearing to the education of their child.
-New this year, out Parent and Community Outreach coordinators will host most of the classes offered, however, in some cases these classes will be hosted by teachers or as part of offerings from organizations.
-To request a specific class topic, contact the coordinator on your campus.
-Other events such as Family Nights provide opportunities for the parents and students to work together as they complete current educational activities.
-Teachers are also available at these events to assist or answer questions.
+Parents can attend parent classes to help with issues in the areas of child rearing and academics.
+The Parent and Community Outreach coordinators will host most of the classes offered, however, in some cases these classes will be hosted by teachers or as part of offerings from organizations.
+To request a class topic, contact the coordinator at your child’s school.
+Other events such as Family Nights provide chances for the parents and students to work together to complete activities.
+Teachers are available at these events to help or answer questions.

-Being a volunteer is another way of being involved in a child's education.
-We encourage family and community involvement.
-Contact the individual campuses if you would like more information about volunteering.
+Volunteering is another way of being involved in a child's education.
+Community members and parents are invited to be involved.
+Contact the schools directly if you would like more information.
 All volunteers are required to fill out a name-based background form.

-The Title I campuses are required to involve parents in the annual review of the campus Parent Involvement Policy and School Parent Compact as well as make decisions on how Title I Parent and Family Engagement funds are spent.
+The Title I schools are required to involve parents in the annual review of the school’s Parent and Family Engagement Policy and School Parent Compact as well as asking for suggestions on how Title I Parent and Family Engagement funds are spent.
 The members of the Parent Advisory Council (PAC) assist with making these decisions.

 Visit Region 16 for information on the Title I Statewide Initiative: http://www.esc16.net/default.aspx?name=title1swi.home